roderickjackson-bradley/socket_io_app/work/w11/d1/02-react-router/react-router.md

 #### Accessing the Values Corresponding to the URL's Parameters

-The `match` prop passed by the `<Route>` components has a `params` property that's an object with a key:value pair for each URL parameter.
+The `match` prop passed by the `<Route>` component has a `params` property that's an object with a key:value pair for each URL parameter.

-For example, assuming the route defined above:
+For example, assuming the following route (same as defined above):

 ```js
 <Route path="/movies/:id" render={props => <Movie {...props}/>} />